-If you are interested in starting your own digital marketing agency, you will no doubt be on the lookout for some top tips to help get you started.
+If you want to become a digital marketer and are interested in starting your own digital marketing agency, you will no doubt be on the lookout for some top tips to help get you started.
 Digital marketing is an ever-changing industry that requires flexibility and adaptability to succeed in.
 If you have these traits, you should be standing in good stead to excel.

 Having experience of working within a digital marketing agency is obviously a bonus, but it is not entirely essential; anybody with a business brain and a willingness to learn can start providing a valuable service to businesses who do not have the time or resources to do it themselves.
 Read on to remind yourself of the roles and responsibilities of a new digital marketing agency and to discover some useful tips that will aid your progress.